ELHorta/HW-Accel-APP-VM/zcu104_vm_hw_accel/README.md

 ./vaccelrt-agent -a $VACCEL_AGENT_ENDPOINT
 ```

-Now it is possible to run the application inside Firecracker, on the first terminal:
+Now it is possible to run the application inside Firecracker, on the **first terminal**:
 ```
 LD_LIBRARY_PATH=.
 VACCEL_DEBUG_LEVEL=0 VACCEL_BACKENDS=/opt/vaccel/lib/libvaccel-vsock.so ./wrapper-args-vaccel
 ```